-GOAL: Enhance employee development and advancement opportunities to be demographically inclusive at all levels.
+GOAL: Enhance employee development and advancement opportunities to be demographically inclusive at all levels and ensure training programs are administered without bias.

 Training is a vital tool in achieving equal employment opportunity and in strengthening affirmative action efforts.
 The University is committed to providing opportunities for employees to acquire new skills and to update or enhance existing ones.
-Faculty and staff employees provide opportunities for professional development.
+Faculty and staff employees are provided opportunities for professional development.
 Special efforts are made to encourage women, minorities, and veterans to engage in professional development activities.
-UNCG Human Resources has responsibility for providing internal training programs for staff.
+UNC Greensboro Human Resources has responsibility for providing internal training programs for staff.
 Many of its programs are also useful for faculty supervisors.

-The UNCG Human Resources is responsible for scheduling workshops to communicate the plan and development methods to evaluate program activities.
+UNC Greensboro Human Resources is responsible for scheduling workshops to communicate the plan and developed methods to evaluate program activities.
 This training is similar to the program offered by OSHR's Equal Opportunity Division.
-UNCG Human Resources administers specific training for supervisors and employees.
+UNC Greensboro Human Resources administers specific training such as Equal Employment Opportunity and Diversity Fundamentals Training for supervisors and employees as mandated by OSHR and identified on UNCG's Racial Equity website.